PaddlePaddle/docs/doc/fluid/user_guides/howto/evaluation_and_debugging/debug/visualdlen.md

 ### Python SDK
 VisualDL now supports Python 2 and Python 3.

-Take the simplest Scalar component as an example, try to create a scalar component and insert data from multiple time steps:
+Take the simplest Scalar component as an example, try to create a scalar component and insert data of multiple time steps:

 ```python
 import random